xanzhu/Xanzhu.com/content/blog/Better-Browsers-for-a-better-web.md

 <Media source="/images/blog/BB/snowflake-tor.webp" credit="Tor Project" alt="Diagram on Snowflake protocol by Tor"></Media>

 The browser also includes the option to connect to the Tor network, which is useful for users who want to access the deep web or .onion addresses.
-A newer feature being implemented to help combat censorship is the Snowflake protocol, which allows users to create a node for other users to connect to and act as a middleman for navigating restrictions on the interne
+A newer feature being implemented to help combat censorship is the Snowflake protocol, which allows users to create a node for other users to connect to and act as a middleman for navigating restrictions on the internet

-<Media source="/images/blog/BB/snowflake.webp" credit="Brave" alt="Implementation of Snowflake on brave browser"></Media>
+<Media source="/images/blog/BB/snowflake.webp" alt="Implementation of Snowflake on brave browser"></Media>

 You can learn more about the Snowflake protocol via [The Tor Project](https://snowflake.torproject.org/){:target="\_blank"}
 For implementing or enabling this on Brave Browsers, see [Brave Support](https://support.brave.com/hc/en-us/articles/9059440641421-What-is-the-Snowflake-extension-){:target="\_blank"}